c-saade/c-saade.github.io/content/resume/main/index.md

  2019-2022, Université de Montpellier

  Working on the fascinating topic of ecosystem stability in the context of global changes.
-Conducting research at the crossroads of life science and mathematics led me to develop technical abilities, such as:
+Conducting research at the crossroads of life science led me to:
-    - [machine learning]({{< ref "/Species_id">}}), applied to automated species recognition from video data,
+    - Entirely automate species recognition and count from video data using [machine learning]({{< ref "/Species_id">}}), reaching up to 99% accuracy _vs._ 80% for human observers.
+    This allowed to [monitor the dynamics of 270 microbial cultures](https://doi.org/10.1098/rspb.2022.0543), a tenfold increase from human recognition and counting.
-    - bayesian statistics, to fit demographic and epidemiological models to experimental time series,
+    - Succesfully fit complex demographic and epidemiological models to time series using [bayesian statistics]({{< ref "/bayes_demo_fit">}}).
+    This allowed to parameterize an _in silico_ [reproduction of a lab experiment](https://doi.org/10.1098/rspb.2022.0543) and to estimate the transmission rate and virulence of an [intra-cellular parasite](https://doi.org/10.1111/ele.13692).
-    - formal mathematics (linear algebra, differential equations...), in particular the developpement of a dimension reduction methods for spatially structured dynamical systems.
+    - Develop a dimension reduction method for spatially structured dynamical systems using formal mathematics.

   ## Research internship in Evolutionary Game Theory

   2017, University of British Columbia - Vancouver

-  Investigating the effect of environmental heterogeneity and environment-agent feedbacks on the evolutionary stable strategies of classical games.
+  Investigating the effect of environmental heterogeneity and environmental feedbacks on the evolutionary stable strategies of classical games.
+  I developed a novel framework for evolutionary game theory in which an agent's strategy affects its local environment, and an agent's environment affects its fitness, resulting in a strategy-environment feedback.
+  This [research project](https://doi.org/10.1016/j.jtbi.2018.11.019) involved both numerical simulations and analytical modeling.

   ## Research internship in Macro-evolution

   2016, École Normale Supérieure - Paris

-  Developping methods to infer past phenotypes from the phylogenies of co-evolving clades (*e.g.*, fig and fig wasps).
+  Developping methods to infer past phenotypes from the phylogenies of co-evolving clades (*e.g.*, figs and fig wasps).
   A first step into the world of bayesian statistics that led me to code a bayesian integrator from scratch to handle the complex model structures involved.

   # Education